datacarpentry/sql-socialsci/episodes/04-missing-data.md

 ![Farms_csv](../fig/SQL_04_Nulls_02.png)

 The highlighted area shows part of the record with Id = 21, the second record returned by the query.
 It starts with the 'F10_liv_owned' column and ends with the 'G01_no_meals' column.
-The Arrow points to the two consequetive ','s representing the lack of a value for the 'F14_items_owned' column.
+The Arrow points to the two consecutive ','s representing the lack of a value for the 'F14_items_owned' column.
 These values are missing from the data.